GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 {{< tab header="Java" >}}
 // This is an example snippet for showing best practices. public static void exampleSnippet(String projectId, String filePath) {
     // Snippet content ...
 }
 {{< /tab >}}
+{{< tab header="Go" >}}
+// exampleSnippet demonstrates best practices.
+// The function prints to an io.Writer for testing purposes.
+Do not print to
+// stdout or stderr.
+Use the io.Writer instead. func exampleSnippet(w io.Writer, projectId, filePath string) error {
+    // Snippet content ...
+}
+{{< /tab >}}